Technical whitepaper — v1.0

 Solver economics

 Solvers earn 0.10% of the input amount on every filled intent.
 At $1M in daily volume, a single solver capturing 30% of fills earns approximately $300/day in fees before gas costs.
-Early solvers additionally receive $INTNT liquidity mining rewards, materially improving unit economics during the bootstrap phase.
+Early solvers additionally receive $INTNT liquidity mining rewards during the bootstrap phase.

 Reputation and competition

 Solver reputation scores — computed entirely onchain from fill history — serve two functions.
-First, they act as a market signal: users and integrating apps can filter for high-reputation solvers.
-Second, they become the basis for INTNT's AI agent reputation primitive (see Section 6).
-Early solvers who accumulate reputation during the testnet and bootstrap phases hold a durable competitive advantage as the network scales.
+First, they act as a market signal for quality.
+Second, they are the foundation of INTNT's emergent utility as a trust primitive for AI agents (see Section 6).

 Cold start strategy: The founding team operates the first solver, ensuring all posted intents can be filled from day one.
 Open-source solver templates lower the barrier for technical operators to join.
-Liquidity mining incentives from the 40% community allocation pay early solvers above their organic fee earnings until the network reaches self-sustaining volume.
+Liquidity mining rewards subsidize early solver economics until organic fee revenue is sufficient.

 $INTNT token economics